Terms & Conditions

 Clause 9: Unauthorized forms of use

-(2) Unless otherwise agreed, the following types of content expressly are prohibited:
+(1) Unless otherwise agreed, the following types of content or the performance of the following actions are expressly prohibited:

 Spamming mails or webpages that are associated with any type of spamming;

-As well as any other scripts and programs that could potentially impair and/or disrupt the function of other services located within the Provider’s network or on the internet.
+Any scripts and programs that could potentially impair and/or disrupt the function of the server or other services located within the Provider’s network or on the internet.

-(4) If the customer breaches a provision of paragraphs 1, 2 or 3, the Provider will be entitled to immediately impose a block on the webspace package, respectively the server, until the breach of paragraph 1, 2 or 3 is remedied.
+(3) If the customer breaches a provision of paragraphs 1 and/or 2 the Provider will be entitled to restrict the webspace package/the server in its use and/or immediately impose a block on the webspace package /the server, until the breach of paragraph 1 and/or 2 is remedied.
 This will also be possible if the webpages/servers of the customer clearly impair the functionality or accessibility of other webpages on the server (in the case of webspace packages) or of other servers within the Provider’s network.
 The customer will be notified of the imposition of such a block.

 Clause 10: Server administration